 The Japanese do not just go out there to see a tree blooming, no they celebrate this whole happening.
 And it is simply delightful to see how they go along with it.

-And once you let go and ignore the craziness around you, you just go with the flow and wonder how this little fragile flower can bring so much joy to millions of people despite being surrounded by almost as many.
+Once you let go and ignore the craziness around you, you just go with the flow.
+You wonder how this little fragile flower can bring so much joy to millions of people despite being surrounded by almost as many.

 To beautiful moments in life, make the best out of them and don’t let them slip by!